MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-volumes.md

 We recommend making the number of volumes a multiple of the number of servers in your cluster.
 For example, if you have 4 servers, you will experience more consistent performance with 4 total volumes than with 3 or 5.
 This allows the cluster to distribute volume "ownership" (one server handles metadata orchestration for each volume) evenly among servers.

-We recommend limiting the total number of volumes to 64 volumes per cluster for Windows Server 2019.
+We recommend limiting the total number of volumes to 64 volumes per cluster.

 ## Choosing the filesystem